KosmicCO/Cain/README.md

 # Cain
-An interpreter intended to corrupt programmers.
+A language intended to corrupt programmers.